 During cache misses and burst traffic, you need to cap fan-in to the origin, coalesce identical requests, and define a clear degraded mode.

 Content delivery network (CDN) is a geographically distributed layer of servers that caches and serves content from the nearest point of presence (PoP).
-For modern web products, it reduces latency and removes a large share of traffic from origin servers.
+When the audience is spread across continents, every trip to the origin adds noticeable delay just in travel.
+A CDN moves the answer closer to the user: it reduces latency and removes a large share of traffic from origin servers.

 Source